kdflint/alliance-ship/docs/Vagrant_install_instructions.md

 The first time you run this it will take a while as it has to download a machine image (vagrant calls them boxes) for the virtual machine.
 Future `vagrant up` commands won't require this lengthy step.

-`vagrant up` installs all the necessary packages into the Vagrant vm, such as python, postres, virtualenvwrapper, etc.
+`vagrant up` installs all the necessary packages into the Vagrant vm, such as python, postgres, virtualenvwrapper, etc.

 Note: The project will be situated with a standard Python virtual environment (which is different from the Vagrant virtual machine!).
-All project dependecies are installed in the context of a Python virtual envirnment, whihc in turns runs inside the Vagrant Virtual machine.
+All project dependencies are installed in the context of a Python virtual envirnment, which in turn runs inside the Vagrant virtual machine.

-If show up a message that the port is already being used, open the VagrantFile and change host number in the following lines:
+If a message appears that the port is already being used, open `<project-root>/alliance-community/Vagrantfile` and change host port numbers in the following lines:
     config.vm.network :forwarded_port, guest: 8001, host:8081
     config.vm.network :forwarded_port, guest: 9001, host:9091